phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2020-06-14) v2.3.0
+- Added: Online users and current day/time window.
+- Added: Daily Online Users logfile.
+Adds an entry when any changes in online users occurs.
+Also logs changes in main log file.
+- Added: Response to telnet commands now displayed.
+- Added: Pause Utility tray option.
+- Added: At shutdown, util makes up to 5 attempts to shutdown properly, waits up to 10 seconds for server to complete shutdown, then will kill process if server still running.
+- Added: Restart Server tray option.
+- Added: Optionally send Discord message when server is back online after a restart.
+- Added: New "\BatchFiles\" folder with five (5) new batch files are created for manual updating and starting 7DTD.
+- Added: Select branch by name. ex. public/latest_experimental/alpha18.4 (Added due to The Fun Pimps removing the "latest_experimental" branch causing Line 12296 Error.

 (2019-03-13) v2.2.1
 - Fixed: Line 10626 and line 9451 error.
 (I was missing a 1 in an expression which caused both errors).
 Thanks to MystaMagoo (Steam) fro reporting.